 What Is Kombucha Made Of?

-Kombucha is made by adding sugar, yeast, and a bacteria culture to black or green tea.
+Kombucha is made with a mixture of sugar, yeast, bacteria culture, and tea.
 The bacteria consumes the sugar, causing fermentation and creating the signature vinegar-like taste and effervescence that kombucha fans love.
-Juices and other flavorings are added to create special kombucha blends.
+Juices and fruit purees can also be added to create special kombucha flavor combinations.

 Kombucha is pronounced kuhm-boo-chuh.
 You may also see an alternate spelling of kambucha, or hear it referred to as booch, mushroom tea, or fungus tea.